auryreyes/azure-nsg-network-protocols/README.md

 The Azure portal has Network Security Groups (NSGs).
 You can establish security rules for your resources, effectively creating a firewall.

-Disable incoming (inbound) ICMP traffic.
+Disable incoming (inbound) ICMP traffic
 - Head to “Network Security Groups” in Azure Portal
 - Select “VM2-nsg”
 - Click “Inbound security rules”